interactiveaudiolab/course-deep-learning/index_spring_2024.md

 #### Grading Policy
 You will be graded on a 100 point scale (e.g. 93 to 100 = A, 90-92 = A-, 87-89 = B+, 83-86 = B, 80-82 = B-...and so on).

-Homework and reading assignments are solo assignments and must be your own original work.
-Use of large language models for answer generation is not allowed.
+Homework and reading assignments are solo assignments and must be original work.

 #### Extra Credit
-The final exam is a strictly extra-credit project.
-You can earn up to 10 additional points.
+You can earn up to 8 points of extra credit in the final reading example

 <a name="calendar"></a>